goragoraki/Data-Structure/README.md

 # Data Structure with c++
 The goal is to familiarize with using Data Structure.
 Understand the concepts of the Data Structure by **implementing data structures in STL**.
+Furthermore, Aim to strengthen the functions in data structures or add new functions.
 And Solve various problems through data structures implemented by myself.

 All code has comments(English).
 See more details of code or data structure explanation, visit [my blog](https://hagisilecoding.tistory.com/category/CS/%EC%9E%90%EB%A3%8C%EA%B5%AC%EC%A1%B0%28Data%20Structure%29).